htrc/torchlite-hackathon/docs/projects.md

+We are excited to see what ideas attendees have for potential projects to work on during the hackathon.
+While we hope to really encourage and cultivate participants' own creative projects, we also recognize that first time hackers may be overwhelmed when it comes time to finding a project to work on.
+For that reason, we've clearly articulated a few potential projects, which HTRC staff will lead and participants can join.

 # Publication Place Map
 ## Use case
 Undergrad students in a digital humanities are studying a bibliographic dataset derived from known items in the personal library of Victorian poetry Algernon Charles Swinburne.
 They are asked to analyze various attributes of the books, such as language, publication dates, genre, etc. For this task it will be useful to display places of publication on a date and the number of volumes from published in each place.